kserbouty/archive-portfolio/README.md

 ## Docker

-To install with Docker, run the following command:
+To install with Docker, run following command:

 ```bash
 docker compose up -d --build
 ```

-The interface can be accessed at <http://localhost:8000>
+The interface can be accessed at <http://localhost:8000>.

 ## Gulp